Eliot Engel: Attendance at the State of the Union address

 Engel could be seen shaking hands with the President at a number of televised State of the Union addresses during his time in Congress.
 Along with other Members of Congress, Engel showed up at the Capitol early in order to guarantee that he would get an aisle seat.
 Engel managed to shake hands with the President at every address, and be seen by his constituents on live television, starting when he arrived in Congress in 1989.
-He expressed that, "It's an honor to shake the hand of the president of the United States no matter who it is."
+He said, "It's an honor to shake the hand of the president of the United States no matter who it is."

 This tradition ended in 2017 when Engel decided not to shake then President Donald Trump's hand.

 Political positions

 Healthcare reform

 A strong supporter of single payer healthcare, Engel supported quality access to health care, and referred to himself as pro-choice "all the way".
 Engel was a co-sponsor of the United States National Health Care Act, which would implement a single-payer health care system in the United States.
 In 2010 he was a strong supporter of the landmark Affordable Care Act once he secured provisions that New York would not be penalized for providing more generous benefits than other states.

 In 2008, Engel authored the ALS Registry Act (P.L.
 110–373), which established a national registry for the collection and storage of data on those suffering from ALS.
 He also authored the Paul D. Wellstone Muscular Dystrophy Act (P.L.
 110–361), which promoted research at Centers of Excellence for Muscular Dystrophy.

 In 2010, Engel wrote the Partnering to Improve Maternity Care Quality Act to improve maternity care for mothers and newborns, and to do so in partnership with doctors, advocates, payers, and purchasers.
-In 2010 he also wrote the Gestational Diabetes Act of 2010, which passed the House, but didn't come to a vote in the Senate.
+In 2010 he also wrote the Gestational Diabetes Act of 2010, which passed the House, but did not come to a vote in the Senate.
 In 2018, he reintroduced the legislation in the 115th Congress for consideration.
 It was not voted on.
 The legislation would provide for better tracking and research into gestational diabetes, which, if untreated, could lead to Type 2 diabetes for both mother and child.

 Global health

 Engel supported an improved re-authorization of the President's Emergency Plan for AIDS Relief (PEPFAR).
 Within the PEPFAR bill, Engel included his bill, the Stop Tuberculosis Now Act.
-This measure would provide increased U.S. support for international Tuberculosis control activities, and promotes research to develop new drugs, diagnostics, and vaccines.
+This measure would provide increased U.S. support for international tuberculosis control activities, and promotes research to develop new drugs, diagnostics, and vaccines.